-One theory as to why Robinhood did stop providing that data for the public to view, is that the Menlo Park, California based company is aggressively seeking a move to the public markets via an IPO.
+One theory why Robinhood stopped providing that data for the public to view is that the Menlo Park, California-based company is aggressively seeking a move to the public markets via an IPO.

-This would make sense as once a company has ceded some of its control to shareholders, they do have to be held accountable for anything they do.
+This would make sense as once a company has ceded some of its control to shareholders; they must be held accountable for anything they do.

 What Is Robintrack?

 Not exactly.
-But there are other sites dedicated to gathering large amounts of investing data and organizing it into a tool that can be used to get a better picture of the market environment.
+However, other sites are dedicated to gathering large amounts of investing data and organizing it into a tool that can be used to get a better picture of the market environment.

 One of the more interesting groups in the online investing community is the subreddit community wallstreetbets.
-I’s composed of over 2 million active users who post all day long about trades and investment ideas.
+Over 2 million active users post about trades and investment ideas all day.

-Which is a website dedicated to tracking the mentions of stock ticker symbols within the wallstreetbets subreddit comments and posts.
+This website tracks the mentions of stock ticker symbols within the Wall Street bets subreddit comments and posts.

 With such a large group of members, the forums on wallstreetbets produce nearly 50,000 comments per day.
-And unless you have a ton of time on your hands, it’s impossible to parse through all that information before the markets close for the day.
+And unless you have a ton of time, it’s impossible to parse through all that information before the markets close for the day.

 Enter SwaggyStocks.com.
-It’s a site that accumulates all of the stock mentions and compiles them into an easy to use webpage for free.
-Here’s a look at an example of SwaggyStocks and their popularity index:
+The site accumulates all the stock mentions and compiles them into an easy-to-use webpage for free.

 As you can probably tell, it’s not necessarily the big names that are always the topic of discussion.
-Just as you find on many other platforms, penny stocks and growth stocks are often more popular.
+On many other platforms, penny and growth stocks are often more popular.

 It’s because of the amount they can run and the profit that can potentially be made in a short amount of time.

-While SwaggyStocks shouldn’t really be used as your only place for investing research, it does provide an insight into a very large and powerful group of internet investors.
-Which does give you a nice population sample for market trends and stock information.
+While SwaggyStocks shouldn’t be used as your only place for investing research, it provides insight into a very large and powerful group of Internet investors, giving you a nice population sample for market trends and stock information.

-There is also an ongoing feed of comments and posts from the wallstreetbets subreddit for people on the SwaggyStocks site to see, as well as a wallstreetbets index to gauge the temperature and sentiment on the biggest stocks on the market.
+There is also an ongoing feed of comments and posts from the wallstreetbets subreddit for people on the SwaggyStocks site and a wallstreetbets index to gauge the temperature and sentiment on the biggest stocks on the market.

-The fact that a 23-year old computer programmer was able to so easily access and lift data from Robinhood’s site is a remarkable feat.
+The fact that a 23-year-old computer programmer could so easily access and lift data from Robinhood’s site is a remarkable feat.
 And one that got the attention of many people on Wall Street.

 It goes to show just how valuable this kind of information truly is.
-While nobody can blame Robinhood for making the decision to shut this API off, they have left the door open to reactivate it in the future in some capacity.
+While nobody can blame Robinhood for deciding to shut this API off, they have left the door open to reactivate it in some capacity in the future.

-There are other sites that can be compared to what Robintrack did.
-Specifically SwaggyStocks.com which provides investors an insight into what the hottest and most talked about stocks are on wallstreetbets.
+Other sites can be compared to what Robintrack did—specifically, SwaggyStocks.
+Com provides investors an insight into the hottest and most talked about stocks on Wall Street bets.

 While much of this information is derived from the comments and posts of Reddit members, let’s remember that a data extraction API does not always filter out things like sarcasm or fake posts.

-That is why the data on Robintrack was so valuable and accurate: it was cold, hard data that was taken right from the application itself in real-time.
+That is why the data on Robintrack was so valuable and accurate: it was cold, hard data taken right from the application itself in real time.